 I have been, or can be if you click on a link and make a purchase, compensated via a cash payment, gift, or something else of value for writing this post.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.

 Like most people, I feel like my days and life can easily spin out of control and productivity seems like a dream I’ll never attain.
-With that in mind, I was really eager to review (affiliate) The 7 Minute Life Daily Planner ($24.95 retail plus shipping) from the The 7 Minute Life with the hopes that I’d be able to organize my life and no longer feel like I am spinning my wheels and getting no where.
+With that in mind, I was really eager to review The 7 Minute Life Daily Planner from The 7 Minute Life with the hopes that I’d be able to organize my life and no longer feel like I am spinning my wheels and getting nowhere.
 Below I’ll share about the planner as well as how it is being integrated into my life.

 - 1 Organize Your Life Using the 7 Minute Life Daily Planner

-- 1.1 What is the The 7 Minute Life Daily Planner?
+- 2 What is The 7 Minute Life Daily Planner?

 Organize Your Life Using the 7 Minute Life Daily Planner